 ABSTRACT

-The concentration of potential toxic elements (PTEs) in soil and river sediments within the Kwalkwalawa floodplain area of Sokoto state, Nigeria was assessed and analysed using the following environmental pollution indices; contamination degree (Cd), geoaccumulation index (I-geo), enrichment factor (EF) and ecological risk (ER).
-The PTEs assessed includes; Fe, Cu, Cd, Pb, Ni, As and Cr.
+The concentration of potential toxic elements (PTEs) in soil and river sediments within the Kwalkwalawa floodplain area of Sokoto State, Nigeria, was assessed and analysed using the following environmental pollution indices: contamination degree (Cd), geoaccumulation index (I-geo), enrichment factor (EF) and ecological risk (ER).
+The PTEs assessed include; Fe, Cu, Cd, Pb, Ni, As and Cr.
 They were measured using Microwave Plasma Atomic Emission Spectometry (MP-AES).
-Most part of the floodplain is actively being used for irrigation farming and the application of agrochemicals can potentially lead to enrichment of PTEs in soil and river sediments.
-The computed Cd for the soil and river sediment is 0.35 and 0.46 respectively, this low values indicated that the soil and sediments are unpolluted with PTEs although the concentration of the PTEs in the sediment is significantly higher than that of the soil.
+Most parts of the floodplain are actively used for irrigation farming, and the application of agrochemicals can potentially lead to the enrichment of PTEs in soil and river sediments.
+The computed Cd for the soil and river sediment is 0.35 and 0.46, respectively.
+This low values indicatethat the soil and sediments are unpolluted with PTEs, although the concentration of the PTEs in the sediment is significantly higher than that of the soil.
 It was also observed that the average Cd of soils (0.42) within the irrigated area of the floodplain is significantly higher than the average Cd of soil (0.12) in the unirrigated area.
-The other environmental pollution indices computed i.e. I-geo, EF and ER all agree with the no pollution status deduced form the Cd analysis.
-Thus it can be concluded that although the soil is unpolluted at the moment, the irrigation practice is actively enriching soil in most parts of the floodplain area with PTEs and therefore regular monitoring is recommended.
+The other environmental pollution indices computed, i.e., I-geo, EF and ER, all agree with the no pollution status deduced from the Cd analysis.
+Thus, it can be concluded that although the soil is unpolluted at the moment, the irrigation practice is actively enriching soil in most parts of the floodplain area with PTEs, and therefore, regular monitoring is recommended.

 BACKGROUND OF STUDY

-Natural elemental composition of earth materials are usually within safe limits, the natural sources of PTEs in soils and river sediments are from geological materials (Amadi et al., 2015).
-However, this ideal environmental balance may be compromised due to the increase of PTEs in the environment from anthropogenic sources (Amadi et al, 2016).
+The natural elemental compositions of earth materials are usually within safe limits; the natural sources of PTEs in soils and river sediments are from geological materials (Amadi et al., 2015).
+However, this ideal environmental balance may be compromised due to the increase of PTEs in the environment from anthropogenic sources (Amadi et al., 2016).
 Thus, anthropogenic inputs become a source of hazard far superior to that of natural concentrations (Kim et al., 2015).
-Application of agrochemicals associated with irrigation, contribute to PTEs contamination from anthropogenic sources (Adamu et al., 2020).
+Application of agrochemicals associated with irrigation contributes to PTE contamination from anthropogenic sources (Adamu et al., 2020).

-Considering the raising population of the earth, global food security cannot be achieved with dependence on rain fed agriculture alone especially arid and semi-arid regions such as Northern Nigeria where the raining season last a little over three months.
+Considering the rising population of the earth, global food security cannot be achieved with dependence on rain-fed agriculture alone, especially arid and semi-arid regions such as Northern Nigeria, where the rainyseason lasts a little over three months.
 Irrigation farming has thus become a necessity.
-Shallow floodplain aquifers constitutes one of the most important water source for both irrigation and domestic purposes (Wagh et al., 2016).
-Shallow floodplain aquifers within the Sokoto basin have high groundwater potentials but are however, more vulnerable to contamination than deeply-seated confined aquifers (Hamidu, et al., 2017; Selck et al., 2018).
-Moreover, agricultural activities are a very common practice within these floodplains, (Li et al., 2018; Adelena and Olashinde 2007), with half of the total irrigation farming in Nigeria taking place within floodplain areas (Takeshima et al., 2010).
+Shallow floodplain aquifers constitute one of the most important water sources for both irrigation and domestic purposes (Wagh et al., 2016).
+Shallow floodplain aquifers within the Sokoto basin have high groundwater potentials but, more vulnerable to contamination than deeplyseated confined aquifers (Hamidu et al., 2017; Selck et al., 2018).
+Moreover, agricultural activities are a very common practice within these floodplains (Li et al., 2018; Adelena and Olashinde, 2007), with half of the total irrigation farming in Nigeria taking place within floodplain areas (Takeshima et al., 2010).

-Soils and river sediment within these floodplains may become contaminated by the accumulation of PTEs and through irrigation farming, they are the major sinks for PTEs released into the environment and unlike organic contaminants which are easily biodegradable by microbial action, most of these PTEs being metals do not undergo microbial or chemical degradation, and their total concentration in soils and sediments persists for a long time after their introduction, although changes in their chemical forms (speciation) and bioavailability is possible (De-vivo, 2008).
+Soils and river sediments within these floodplains may become contaminated by the accumulation of PTEs, and through irrigation farming, they are the major sinks for PTEs released into the environment, and unlike organic contaminants, which are easily biodegradable by microbial action, most of these PTEs being metals do not undergo microbial or chemical degradation, and their total concentration in soils and sediments persists for a long time after their introduction, although changes in their chemical forms (speciation) and bioavailability are possible (De-vivo, 2008).